On One’s Last Legs Idiom Definition

 Different cultures see this phrase in unique ways.
 In the U.S., it often talks about being very tired or when something is about to break.
 But in other places, it might be about money troubles or the end of something big.
 Talks in governments or big speeches show these different uses, especially when discussing economy issues or big projects about to finish.

-Related: Gold Digger - Meaning, Example & Usage
+Related: A New Lease on Life - Idiom, Meaning, Example & Usage

 Knowing these slight differences helps you use “on one’s last legs” better.
 It makes sure you’re clear and fit well with the cultural expectations of your listeners.